-Dr. Adrian Lo, MD, FACS, FRCS (C), sees Philadelphia / Delaware gynecomastia patients who have developed enlarged male breasts as a result of taking anabolic steroids and other similar drugs to boost their performance in certain sports such as body building.
+Dr. Adrian Lo, MD, FACS, FRCS (C), see’s gynecomastia patients who have developed enlarged male breasts as a result of taking anabolic steroids, and other similar drugs, to boost their performance.
 Although using steroids does not always cause gynecomastia, it is a familiar side effect with this drug.
 That is why it is important for anyone taking anabolic steroids to understand the risks of the drug.

 Why Does Anabolic Steroid Use Sometimes Lead to Gynecomastia?

 When the body processes the most common type of anabolic steroids, it converts the steroids into estrogen.
 This process is called aromatization.
 Aromatization leads to a hormone imbalance: too much estrogen, not enough testosterone.
 This estrogen-rich hormone imbalance can cause glandular tissue to grow.
 Compounding this breast tissue growth is the fact that an extra source of hormone in the body signals the testes to slow their production of testosterone hormone (as part of the body’s “negative feedback mechanism”), deepening the divide between estrogen and testosterone.
 This leads to further growth of the glandular tissue.

 Unfortunately, once formed, the enlarged breast tissue does not return to normal even if you stop taking steroids.
 This results in “manboobs” or true gynecomastia.
 Neither prescription nor over-the-counter medications can treat true gynecomastia.
 The only real solution for enlarged breasts is surgical removal and cutting out the tissue which is called subcutaneous mastectomy.
 Any other proposed solution simply does not work.

 Treatment for Body Builders’ Gynecomastia